 - The type of data sources available post-cookies

-- The subtle differences between Machine Learning and Deep Learning technologies and which is likely to outperform post-cookie
+- The subtle differences between AI technologies and which is likely to outperform post-cookie

 In the new reality – starting late 2023 – “target groups” selection will be based on four types of data sources of clear origin.
 Each of them is expected to have a different scale and scope of information: